 Amendments to management plan(s) that do not meet the requirements of Condition 12 must be re-certified.

-The certification process must confirm that the amended management plan(s) adequately gives effect to its objectives and contains the required information and methodologies to achieve these objectives and any relevant consent conditions.
+The certification process must confirm that the amended management plan(s) meets the relevant conditions of this consent, gives effect to its objectives as contained in the relevant conditions and otherwise contains the required information and methodologies to achieve these objectives and relevant consent conditions.

+The Consent Holder must submit, in writing, the amendment to the Council for certification that the amendment meets the relevant condition(s), objectives and performance requirements contained therein.

-Should the Council determine that the amended management plan(s) submitted achieves the requirements of the relevant condition(s), the Council must issue a written confirmation of certification to the consent holder.
-If the Council’s Response is that it is not able to certify the amended management plan(s) it must provide in writing the reasons why and any recommended changes.
+Advice Note: Should the Council determine that the amended management plan(s) submitted achieves the requirements of the relevant condition(s), the Council may issue a written confirmation of certification to the consent holder.
+If the Council’s Response is that it is not able to certify the amended management plan(s) it may provide in writing the reasons why and any recommended changes.

-The Consent Holder must consider any of the reasons and recommendations of the Council and resubmit an amended management plan(s) to be certified.
-The process outlined in this condition must be repeated until the Council is able to provide written confirmation that the management plan(s) has been certified.
+The Consent Holder may consider any of the reasons and recommendations of the Council and may resubmit an amended management plan(s) to be certified.
+Certification must be in accordance with the Conditions 11, 13 and 14 -19, where applicable.
+The process outlined in this condition may be repeated until the Council is able to provide written confirmation that the management plan(s) has been certified.

 Biosecurity Management Plan (BMP)

-The certified BMP is the BMP Version 1, Dated 15/07/2025, or any subsequent recertified versions provided for under Condition 12 and 13.
+The BMP must be submitted to the Council for certification in accordance with the process in Condition 11, or for recertification in accordance with the process in Condition 13.
 The objective of the BMP is to prevent the introduction or spread of marine pests through effective ballast water management and vessel maintenance practices.

-The BMP must Include as a minimum:
+The BMP must as a minimum:

 Include a ballast water management plan.